gdbooks/GameAI/README.md

 * Decision Making
 * Learning / Adaptation

 Many people have tried to come up with an all encompassing definition of intelligence.
-It's commonly agreed that an intelligent automation
+It's commonly aggreed that to automate intelligence it must:

 * Uses a small scale model of reality
 * Is capable of performing actions
 * Has knowledge of the effects of it's actions
 * Uses inferences to make decisions

-### What is Artificial Intelligence?
+## What is Artificial Intelligence?

 Computers are pretty good at: